The Answer is Fun!

 Do you offer a discount for Senior Citizens?

-Canada's Wonderland offers a discount for seniors (age 60 and older) on both general admission and Seasons Passes.
+Canada's Wonderland offers a discount for seniors on both general admission and Seasons Passes.
+Please visit our ticket page or Season Pass page for details.

 Canada's Wonderland Drone Policy